leonw774/MyMidiModel/README.md

 - `vocabs.json`: The vocabulary to be used by the model.
 The format is defined in `util/vocabs.py`.
 Created by `make_arrays.py`.
 - `arrays.npz`: A zip file of numpy arrays in `.npy` format.
 Can be accessed by `numpy.load()` and it will return an instance of `NpzFile` class.
 This is the "final form" of the representation (i.e. include pre-computed positional encoding) that would be used to train model.
 Created by `make_arrays.py`.

-Other possible files and directories:
+Other possible files and directories are:

 - `stats/`: A directoy that contains statistics about the corpus.
 Some figures outputed by `make_arrays.py` and by `plot_bpe_log.py` would be end up here.
 - `shape_vocab`: A text file created by `bpe/learn_vocab`.
 If exist, it will be read by `make_arrays.py` to help create `vocabs.json`.
 - `arrays/`: A temporary directory for placing the `.npy` files before they are zipped.
 - `make_array_debug.txt`: A text file that shows array content of the first piece in the corpus.
 Created by `make_arrays.py`.

-## Midi files (`data/midis`)

-The our config files expect the midi dataset to locate in `data/midis`.
-However, it can be in any place, as long as the `MIDI_DIR_PATH` is set accordingly.

 ## Multinote BPE (`bpe/`)